 QRishing translates into Phishing with the involvement of QR codes.
 Security concerns about QRishing were raised first years ago but were not as much of a problem as they are now.
 As QRishing attacks start becoming common, research by Carnegie Mellon University, the first of its kind, titled The Susceptibility of Smartphone Users to QR Code Phishing Attacks has been conducted to find the extent of the problem and possible vulnerabilities.

-To add on to this, mobile browsers, whether of iPhones, Android phones or Windows Phones, do not employ the same safe browsing techniques that desktop browsers are, like comparing URLs to a blacklist, or actions like ‘click one more button’, etc.
+To add on to this, mobile browsers, whether iPhones, or Android phones, do not employ the same safe browsing techniques that desktop browsers are, like comparing URLs to a blacklist, or actions like ‘click one more button’, etc.

 QRishing uses socially engineered bait to make potential victims scan the code.
 The following methods have been used for the same:

-The purpose of such attacks could range from stealing personal information to click bait to monetary frauds.
+The purpose of such attacks could range from stealing personal information to clickbait to monetary fraud.
 In a known case of QRishing, a college student redirected a QR code to his Twitter account only to get more views on it.
 He shortened the URL so it could not be recognized.

-A very dangerous thing cyber criminals do is changing the QR codes on payment gateways, which are scanned to make payments.
+A very dangerous thing cybercriminals do is change the QR codes on payment gateways, which are scanned to make payments.
 By the time the details of the recipient are disclosed, the payment is already made.

 While most of us are aware of email phishing and would think twice before sharing our credentials on a suspicious page, we receive through email, the same is not true with QR codes.
 If a user is directed to a QRishing page asking for his/her credentials, the user might not be able to suspect the scam and give away the credentials.